Sperm Freezing

 Some men may choose to safeguard their future fertility options to use at a later date for a variety of reasons.
 Sperm freezing involves the collection, vitrification (freezing), and storage of sperm.
 Later, when the time is right, the sperm requires thawing to then be used in IVF or IUI.

 At the moment, there is no Medicare rebate for sperm freezing.
-At Monash IVF, there are fees for the initial collection of the sperm and fees per year for storage.
-We also offer a few different payment options, including the use of ZipMoney.
+At Monash IVF, there are fees for the initial collection of the sperm and fees per year for storage, which are ongoing storage costs associated with sperm storage.
+Storage costs can vary depending on the duration of sperm storage and the facility.
+Sperm banking is a reliable method for long-term preservation of fertility.
+We also offer a few different payment options, including the use of ZipMoney or TLC Payment Plans.

 Footer Aqua